Athlete’s Foot: Causes & Treatments

 With athlete’s foot, tiny flakes of infected skin can fall off.
 If someone else walks on one of the infected skin flakes with no shoes or socks on – easily done in a communal shower or changing room – they can go on to develop the infection themselves.
 It can also be spread easily if you use a towel that someone with athlete’s foot has used before you.

 The first sign is usually a rash that becomes itchy and scaly, most often between the fourth and fifth toes.
 Then the affected skin may become cracked and sore, with large painful splits in the skin developing between the toes.
-If it isn’t treated, the infection can spread along all five toes and also to your toenails, causing fungal nail infections.
+If left untreated, the infection can spread along all five toes and also to your toenails, potentially causing fungal nail infections.
 It can also spread elsewhere – including your scalp, hands and groin – if you scratch infected skin and then touch another part of your body.

 The infection itself isn’t usually serious, but it can make you feel very uncomfortable.
 And if it’s allowed to spread, it can be much harder to treat.
 Also other bacteria can cause a much more serious infection called cellulitis if they get into the cracked skin of untreated athlete’s foot.